-Image quality for astrophotography at the widest aperture is markedly better than from the Irix's rival 15mm f/2.4 Blackstone lens or a Sigma 14mm f/1.8 DG HSM Art.
+In our review, we were hugely impressed by how well this lens maintained its image quality when wide open, which is hugely important for astrophotography.
+It's markedly better than Irix's rival 15mm f/2.4 Blackstone lens or a Sigma 14mm f/1.8 DG HSM Art (opens in new tab).
 Sharpness is both very good and extremely consistent across the image frame.
 Chromatic aberrations are negligible, while coma and astigmatism are very minimal.
 Barrel distortion can be visible at close focus distances, but that's not an issue for astrophotography.

 Maintaining excellent image quality a lens' widest aperture for astrophotography is a real challenge in an ultra-wide-angle optic, but this Samyang does exactly that – an admirable achievement.(opens in new tab)